ibm-js/delite-tutorial/beginner.md

 Again we'll use the `generator-delite-element` Yeoman generator.

-Create a new directory (named `title-package`, which will also be our package name) and change directory to it using the command :
+Create a new directory somewhere (named `title-package`, which will also be our package name) and change directory to it using the command :

     mkdir -p title-package
     cd title-package